 List Your “Must Haves” and “Have Nots” – List the features you must have in your next home and the “must have” amenities in the surrounding area, as well as the things you’d like to avoid (a multi-story home, or a home of a particular architectural style, for example).

-Put the Internet to Work for You – About 80 percent of home searches begin on the Internet.
+Put the Internet to Work for You –More the 80 percent of home searches begin on the Internet.
 The Web sites of leading real estate brands (ERA.com, for example!) are a great place to begin your search.
 Look for:

 - The ability to search for homes in a particular area